vaishnavi-dbs11/Oracle-Hr-Project/README.md

 🧠Logical behavior of self join vs correlated subquery.

+*self join

-self join - Oracle scans both tables together, joining them in one pass.
+Oracle scans both tables together, joining them in one pass.

 Two logical copies of EMPLOYEES, but joined once → only one table scan + indexed lookup.

+*subquery  —

-subquery  — Oracle executes the subquery once per outer row.
+Oracle executes the subquery once per outer row.

 If you have 107 employees, that’s 107 lookups into the same table.

 ⚙️ Performance differences.